Synchronized step multilevel Markov chain Monte Carlo: Inverse problem estimators and couplings

 assuming that the Markov chains are sufficiently burned in.

-For the ML-MCMC estimator \cref{eq:ml-mcmc} to be unbiased, we can either ensure that all Markov chains share a common target distribution $\{\Theta^i_0, \Theta^i_1, \dots, \Theta^i_{L}\} \sim \pi_L$, or that each chain follows its respective level-dependent target distribution $\Theta^i_0 \sim \pi_0, \Theta^i_1 \sim \pi_1, \dots, \Theta^i_L \sim \pi_L$.
-In the first case, if we set the target distribution to be the highest fidelity posterior $\pi_L$, analogous to standard MLMC, the cost on all levels would be dominated by the evaluation of the likelihood on the finest level.
-This would negate any potential cost reduction benefits offered by sharing the samples.
-Conversely, the second case is more practical, wherein the chains are sampled from a coupled kernel whose marginals correspond to the level-dependent posteriors.

-To maximize the correlation between the last two quantities in \cref{eq:ml-mcmc}, we can leverage the coupling framework to construct an optimal joint distribution at each level of the estimator.
-This reduces the problem to constructing efficient proposal couplings ($\Gamma_{\ell} = \{q_{\ell}, q_{\ell-1}\}$) of the level dependent Markov chains as discussed in \cref{subsec:couplings}.
+The efficiency of the ML-MCMC estimator above depends on the correlation between the fine and coarse outputs at each level.
+This transforms the problem of variance reduction in inverse problems into one of constructing effective proposal couplings ($\Gamma_{\ell} = \{q_{\ell}, q_{\ell-1}\}$) of the level-dependent Markov chains as discussed in \cref{subsec:couplings}.
 Achieving efficient proposal couplings facilitates high correlations between the chains, essential for reducing the variance of the level wise (difference) estimators in \cref{eq:ml-mcmc}.
-Once the coupling is established, we can solve an optimization problem \cite{giles_multilevel_2015} to find the optimal number of samples for each level depending on the covariance structure of the functional estimates.
+Once the coupling is established, we can solve an optimization problem to find the optimal number of samples for each MLMC level depending on the covariance structure of the functional estimates~\cite{giles_multilevel_2015}.

-We now provide a meta-algorithm for the ML-MCMC framework in \cref{alg:acv-ml-mcmc}.
+We now provide a meta-algorithm for the ML-MCMC framework in \cref{alg:ml-mcmc}.